codeigniter4/tasks/docs/index.md

 point to the script, and then all of your tasks are scheduled in your code.
 Besides that, it provides CLI tools to help you manage the tasks that should be ran, a Debug Toolbar collector, and more.

+This library relies on [CodeIgniter\Settings](https://github.com/codeigniter4/settings) library to store information, which provides a convenient way of storing settings in the database or a config file.

 ## Starting the Scheduler

 You only need to add a single line to your cronjob: